Ars-Digitale/java-21-study-guide/docs/module-05/streams.md

 > **Note:** Use primitive streams when the data is naturally numeric or when performance matters: they avoid boxing/unboxing overhead and provide additional numeric terminal operations.

 ### 9.1 Why primitive streams matter

 - Performance: avoid allocating wrapper objects and repeated boxing/unboxing in large pipelines
 - Convenience: built-in numeric reductions such as `sum()`, `average()`, `summaryStatistics()`
-- Exam traps: understanding when results are primitives vs `OptionalInt`/`OptionalLong`/`OptionalDouble`
+- Common traps: understanding when results are primitives vs `OptionalInt`/`OptionalLong`/`OptionalDouble`

 ### 9.2 Common creation methods

 The following are the most frequently used ways to create primitive streams.
 Many certification questions start by identifying the stream type created by a factory method.

 | Sources |